Skip to main content

 Extended Absences

 If a student is unavoidably absent for medical or other serious reasons, parents are requested to contact the counsellor.
-The counsellor will advise the teachers so that arrangements can be made to make up missed work and tests.
-If a student is absent for family holidays or other non-medical reasons, the school cannot be expected to make special arrangements for missed work and tests.
+The counsellor will advise the teachers so that arrangements can be made to make up any missed learning and assessment.
+If a student is absent for family holidays or other non-medical reasons, the school cannot be expected to make special arrangements for missed learning and assessment.
 The responsibility for taking a student out of school and the resulting consequences must rest with the student and the parents.
-If a student has taken an extended vacation of a period greater than one month, the student may be removed from class lists and be required to re-enroll upon return.
+Families will be asked to complete a form for extended absences.

 Lates